Konstig70/Konstig70/README.md

 - 👋 Hi, I’m @Konstig70
 - 👀 I’m interested in all kinds of computing but ML and its models I find very interesting
-- 🌱 I’m currently learning OOD and java.
-Also have been dabbling in rudimentary ML algorithms.
+- 🌱 I’m currently learning OS-design and low-lewel programming.
+Also have been dabbling in rudimentary ML algorithms and GUI-design (javaFX) etc.

 <!---